pavan1kumar/dn_project/SIGCOMM_2016/heavy_hitter/README.md

 This will bring up two terminals for two hosts.
 To test the workflow, run `./receive.py` on `h2`'s window first and `./send.py h2` on `h1`'s window.
 This will send random flows from `h1` to `h2` with varying sizes and ports.
 (If interested, please refer to `send.py` to see what kinds of packets are being sent.)
 If the packet transfer is successful, we can see that packet counts are being made in `h2`'s window for each of the 5 tuples (src ip, dst ip, protocol id, src port, dst port).

-After running the flows, run `./read_counter.sh` to view the counter for each host.
+After running the flows, run `./read_counter.sh` in another shell to view the counter for each host.
 Note that this script will also reset all counters.
 We can see that it records the total number of packets from `h1` to `h2`, but lacks any other information.
 At this stage, you have successfully completed the example program.
+Type `exit' in the mininet terminal to exit.

 ## What to do?

 Now, we are going to implement the heavy hitter detection based on the counting bloom filter method.
-In order to dos, there are two files to modify which are the p4 file and `commands.txt`.
+For this, there are two files to modify which are the p4 file and `commands.txt`.

 First let's discuss what to add in the p4 file.
 Under `p4src` there is a file called `heavy_hitter_template.p4`.
 Under this file, places to modify are marked by `TODO`.